koding/kdlearn/faq/vm-address/index.md

 ![VM Settings](/faq/vm-address/vm-settings.png)

-Your Address is highlighted, and must be used in full.
+Your VM Address is the combination of your [VM Hostname][hostname] and your Koding Username Domain.
+The two must be used together.
 An example VM Address is below.

 ```